 Renzi Stone [00:17:07] Yeah.
-So my family, we have a family foundation.
-Yes.
+So, my family we have a family foundation.
 Isaiah Stone Foundation, which has raised almost a million dollars for research in epilepsy and helping families who have children with epilepsy.
 We lost a child.
-And so I would definitely see spending more time on epilepsy research and supporting families who are dealing with the devastating effects of epilepsy.
+And so, I would definitely see spending more time on epilepsy research and supporting families who are dealing with the devastating effects of epilepsy.

-Sean Magennis [00:17:32] That’s that is a noble cause and commend you for doing it.
-And then the final question are you personally prepared for the next chapter?
+Sean Magennis [00:17:32] That’s a noble cause, and I commend you for doing it.
+And then the final question is are you personally prepared for the next chapter?
 Whatever that will be of your life.

 Sean Magennis [00:18:42] Wow.
 I mean, I got a little cold shiver there.
 I mean, that’s powerful.

 Renzi Stone [00:18:47] You walked in here happy, and so I have a friend who just exited the business for nine figures.
 He was unhappy before he sold the company.
 And guess what?
 He’s still unhappy now.
 Yes, so unhappy.
-But if we can all, if you’re happy already, chances are you’ll be happy in the end of an exit.
+But if we can all, if you’re happy already, chances are you’ll be happy at the end of a business exit strategy.
 And chances are, you’ll be happy if you lose everything.
-It’s it’s it’s not tied together quite that tightly.
+It’s not tied together quite that tightly.
 Yeah.

 Go to Collective54.com to learn more.